 Due to the nature of the medicine and its risks, Dr. Bennett declined to provide guidelines on dosage and preparation, because she says it requires a nuanced understanding of diagnosis and integrative treatment.
 Doing so would be incomplete and, if acted upon, could be damaging.
 Some common side effects are not life-threatening, like hypertension, nausea, headaches, tremors, and an emergence reaction, a fear caused by anesthesia.
 Other side effects can be deadly: seizures, respiratory distress, paralysis.
 “When those things come up, people go south really quickly and need immediate medical intervention.
 You really just don’t have time to call 911 and wait for an ambulance to come,” Bennett said, having witnessed two medical emergencies in her career and had a emergency medical team ready to intervene.

-Much risk comes from how ketamine is administered.
+Much risk comes from how ketamine therapy is administered.
 The methods with the highest bioavailability are through intravenous or intramuscular injection.
 With oral ingestion of other psychedelics like psilocybin or MDMA, the body can protect itself by rejecting what it doesn’t want.
 Needles bypass the body’s defenses.

 “As the provider or as the sitter, you really are holding that person’s life in your hands for that period of time.
 As the provider, you need to be equipped for that level of responsibility, psychologically and medically,” Bennett said.

 Where MDMA and LSD enjoyed experimentation by underground lay therapists and patients doing the work on their own, ketamine’s risks don’t allow for the same exploration.
 This limitation requires collaboration by a range of medical professionals in order to see the medicine’s potential.

 For researchers and clinicians working with ketamine, Bennett sees them functioning from one of three paradigms: biological, psychological, or psychedelic.